eben619/Zero-To-Dapp-Workshop/README.md

 (i) Intro to Solidity.<br>

     - Data types (Value types, Reference types,Other Types.. etc)
-***Value Types:***  In Solidity, value types are data types that store information directly in memory.
-Eg: integers, booleans<br>
-***Reference Types:***   Every reference type contains an additional descriptor, known as the "data location," that indicates where the data is kept.
-Eg: Arrays, Structs..<br>
     - Structure of a function in Solidity
     - Visibility of functions.
     - Inheritance.